 A powerful reminder is seen in the recent revelation of the part defect in Takata airbags.
 According to an NBC News report from March of 2016, this defect resulted in multiple driver fatalities and lead to the biggest global automotive recall in history.
 The bad news only gets worse.
 The recall could affect 287 million air bag inflators and cost Takata, according to many analysts, an estimated $24 billion to recall and replace its airbag inflators.
 The recall may last until the end of 2019 and it could essentially take years or even over a decade to resolve the countless class action lawsuits by families of the victims.

 As you can glean from just that one example, a lot more than profits is often on the line when a part is manufactured.
 This gets back to the importance of implementing quality control through part inspection as an essential manufacturing process to not only detect possible defective parts before they leave the manufacturer, but just as important, as a way to prevent/eliminate potential issues when the part is actually being used.

-At Laser Light Technologies, we consider both of these factors mission critical for every part we laser micromanufacture.
+That being said, at Laser Light Technologies, we consider the factors like implementing quality control mission, critical for every part we laser micro manufacture.
 This is one key reason why we place so much emphasis on our part inspection capabilities as a method to ensure quality control for our clients and the customers they serve.

 These are all certifications we earned, in part, because of all the quality assurances we have in place such as our part inspection capabilities.
 This basically ensures that when a part leaves our laser micromanufacturing facility it functions flawlessly.
 For our clients that is the essential reassurance they demand since the laser micromachined parts we manufacture for them range from precision life-saving medical devices such as stents, to microelectronics for aviation and computers where tolerances are stringent, exacting and demanding.
 Failure here isn’t an option.